Top 10 ways to be more eco-friendly at home

 There are plenty of things you can do to help reduce your carbon footprint and live a more eco-conscious lifestyle, from cutting down plastic usage and eating less meat, to composting and using eco-friendly cleaning products.

-So, here are our favourite top 10 tips we’ve found on how to be more eco-friendly at home…
+So, here are our favourite top 10 tips on how to be more eco-friendly at home…

 1. Stop your food waste

-If we told you that according to WRAP, 4.5 million tonnes of edible food is wasted every year in the UK, would you believe us?
-No?
-Well sadly it’s the truth.
-But listen to this, by thinking about the food we need to buy, and sticking to the essential items in our homes, we’d not only consume less, (helping our lovely planet in the process), but the average UK family household could also save over £700 a year!
+If we told you that according to WRAP, 4.7 million tonnes of edible food was wasted in 2021/22 in the UK would you believe us?
+Sadly it’s the truth.
+But by thinking about the food we need to buy, and sticking to the essential items in our homes, we’d not only consume less, (helping our lovely planet in the process), but the average UK family household could also save around £1000 a year!
 Who’d say no to that?

 There are many ways to reduce your food waste, including: